-2 Net expense from financial instruments designated at fair value
+2 Net income/(expense) from financial instruments designated at fair value

-Net expense from financial instruments designated at fair value includes:

-- all gains and losses from changes in the fair value of financial assets and liabilities designated at fair value through profit or loss; - all gains and losses from changes in the fair value of derivatives that are managed in conjunction with financial assets and liabilities designated at fair value through profit or loss; and - interest income, interest expense and dividend income in respect of: - financial assets and liabilities designated at fair value through profit or loss; and - derivatives managed in conjunction with the above, except for interest arising from debt securities issued by the group and derivatives managed in conjunction with those debt securities, which is recognised in 'Interest expense'.
+Net income/(expense) from financial instruments designated at fair value includes all gains and losses from changes in the fair value of financial assets and liabilities designated at fair value through profit or loss, including derivatives that are managed in conjunction with those financial assets and liabilities, and liabilities under investment contracts.
+Interest income, interest expense and dividend income in respect of those financial instruments are also included, except for interest arising from debt securities issued by the group and derivatives managed in conjunction with those debt securities, which is recognised in 'Interest expense'.